 The green card waiting times for family and employment-based categories have always been notorious for being long, with some cases taking decades to be processed.
-However, the most recent visa bulletin for October 2020 has stirred up things in the immigration world.
+However, recent changes have stirred up things in the immigration world.
 With no movement in the family-based categories came an unprecedented opportunity for those applying for employment-based immigrant visas.
+On this page, you will learn all about EB-2 to EB-3 downgrade, how it affects immigrants from India, processing steps and costs.

 Typically, the higher the preference level, the shorter the waiting time.
 However, each country is different, and heavily populated countries such as China and, in particular, India have always found themselves waiting the longest for their green cards.
 For this reason, it’s not necessarily uncommon for an EB-3 applicant to port their green card upward to an EB-2 in order to take advantage of the shorter wait time.